-(i) A "twin‑trailer truck" is a vehicle combination consisting of a truck-tractor and two trailing units, 102 inches wide, as authorized by G.S.
+(a) "Twin trailer truck" means a vehicle combination consisting of a truck-tractor and two trailing units, with a width not to exceed 102 inches, as authorized by G.S.
 20-115.1.

 (c) "Terminal" means any location where:

-(e) "Vehicle Template" is a drawing of a twin trailer which tracks the radius of turns to determine design necessary to accommodate vehicle.
+(d) "Vehicle Template" means a drawing of the radius of a twin trailer turn used to determine the route design necessary to accommodate the vehicle.

-(b) For access to terminals and service facilities located within three road miles of the National Network no filing or authorization by the Department of Transportation is required.
+(a) No filing or authorization by the Department shall be required for access to terminals and service facilities located within three road miles of the National or North Carolina Truck Network.

-(c) For access to terminals located beyond three road miles from the National Truck Network the following procedures apply:
+(b) The following requirements shall apply for access to terminals located beyond three road miles from the National or North Carolina Truck Network.